TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 }
 ```

-That’s it.
+That’s it!
 With that knowledge you can already start to build UIs with React.

 ### Tic-Tac-Toe Boilerplate Project